hackclub/hackclub/workshops/node_intro/README.md

 ## Getting Started: Making the Matrix
 We'll start with the backend.
 Because the backend tells the frontend what to render, it makes sense to start at the backend and work our way out.
-I'll be doing this on my local filesystem using the command line, but if you're more comfortable in repl.it feel free to follow along there.
+I'll be doing this on my local filesystem using the command line, but if you're more comfortable in repl.it, feel free to follow along there.
 Start with a Node.js repl, if you are.

 ### Making the Project Folder